Trauma-Informed Practice Professional Development

-‘Trauma Informed Practice for Improved Learning and Wellbeing’ is a professional development course currently being piloted with over 1000 teachers, school leaders, student learning support officers and administration staff across NSW.
+Our foundation course ‘Trauma Informed Practice for Improved Learning and Wellbeing’ was piloted in 2019 and 2020 with over 1000 teachers, school leaders, student learning support officers and administration staff across NSW.

 To inform the development of the pilot program our team contacted schools who had previously completed trauma-informed professional development.
 We received 442 survey responses and held 52 in-depth interviews and documented our findings in the report ‘Trauma-informed practice in an educational context’ (PDF 330KB).

 Respondents expressed an overwhelming desire to know more about the ways trauma impacts learning and how they can better support students with complex social and emotional needs.